Stored Procedure in SQL Server with Examples

 Now somehow, if we ensure that the first two steps (i.e. Syntax Checked and Plan Selected) are executed only once, would not it be great.
 In other words, the first time the SQL is executed, the syntaxes are checked, the plan is selected and the plan is cached in memory.
 So, if the same SQL statements executed again, then these two statements are not going to be executed, rather the plan is taken from the cache and executed and that will definitely increase the performance of the application which is shown in the below image.

 This what exactly stored procedure does in SQL Server.
 When we create a stored procedure, the syntaxes are checked while creating the procedure or we can say at the design pattern.
 When we execute the procedure for the first time, the best plan is selected and is cached in memory.
 And after that whenever we execute the stored procedure, the query execution plan is taken from the cache rather than creating again and again and executed.

 Along with there are also more other advantages of using stored procedures which we will discuss in our upcoming articles.
 With this keep in mind, let us proceed and understand the SQL Server Stored Procedure in detail.

 What is a Stored Procedure in SQL Server?

-A SQL Server Stored Procedure is a database object which contains pre-compiled queries.
+A SQL Server Stored Procedure is a database object which contains pre-compiled queries (a group of T-SQL Statements).
 In other words, we can say that the Stored Procedures are a block of code designed to perform a task whenever we called.

-How many ways can we create a Procedure in SQL Server?
+How can we create a Stored Procedure in SQL Server?

 A stored procedure is very much similar to a function in c, c++ languages or a method in java or .net languages.
 The procedure definitions contain two parts in it